Skip to main content

 Properties that you purchased earlier and have already filed taxes for should be entered using these instructions, as their basis and depreciation schedule will have already been established.

 This is an important and advanced transaction, as it sets the property's basis and, therefore, its depreciation schedule.
-You will need your closing statement from the property purchase.
+You will need your closing disclosure from the property purchase.
 You may also need the property's most recent tax assessment to help you calculate the property's Buildings/ Land value ratio (more on that below).

 Not every investor will need or choose to make property purchase journal entries or track their fixed assets and depreciation in REI Hub.
 If your accountant, tax preparer, or tax preparation software manages these items on your behalf, then you may not need or wish to enter them into REI Hub.
 Not sure what's best for you?
 Our customer service team is happy to chat through your individual situation.